History of Huddersfield Town A.F.C.: Re-formation and Golden Days (1919–1945)

-In Herbert Chapman's first full season in charge, Town finished in a mediocre 14th place.
-However, that season saw The Terriers win their first ever major honour, beating Preston North End 1–0 to win the FA Cup, Billy Smith scoring the only goal.
-Huddersfield also went on to win the following Charity Shield for the first and thus far only time, beating Liverpool 1–0.
-After been granted control of all footballing affairs at the club by the board, which was very revolutionary at the time, Chapman employed a wide-ranging scouting network to find the right players for his tactical system.
+In Chapman's first full season in charge, Town finished in a mediocre 14th place.
+However, that season saw The Terriers win their first major honour, beating Preston North End 1–0 to win the FA Cup, Smith scoring the only goal.
+Huddersfield went on to win the Charity Shield for the first and thus far only time, beating Liverpool 1–0.
+After being granted control of all footballing affairs at the club by the board, which was very revolutionary at the time, Chapman employed a wide-ranging scouting network to find the right players for his tactical system.
 Backed up by the prize money of the FA Cup run, Chapman bought goalkeeper Ted Taylor and centre-forward Charlie Wilson.
-Herbert Chapman already brought in future England internationals Sam Wadsworth and Roy Goodall the previous season, who formed a strong defence with fellow players Billy Watson and Tom Wilson.
+Herbert Chapman had already brought in the future England internationals Sam Wadsworth and Roy Goodall the previous season, and they formed a strong defence with Billy Watson and Tom Wilson.
 Town finished in third place in 1922–23.

-The following season, title contenders Huddersfield fought off Cardiff City and Sunderland to be crowned champions of England for the first time, although it was by the narrowest of margins.
+The following season, Huddersfield fought off Cardiff City and Sunderland to be crowned champions of England for the first time, although it was by the narrowest of margins.
 Goal average proved to be decisive as Town and Cardiff both finished on 57 points, Huddersfield winning it by a difference of 0.024 (1.818 to 1.794) in goal average.
 This proved the importance of the third Huddersfield goal scored by Brown in a 3–0 win over Nottingham Forest and the missed penalty of Cardiff against Birmingham in the last match of the season.
 The Terriers only had five different scorers in the league all season; George Brown with 8 goals, George Cook with 9, Clem Stephenson with 11, Billy Smith with 13 and Charlie Wilson with 18.

-During these very successful early years, Huddersfield's fan base increased, necessitating more capacity at their Leeds Rd home.
-The terracing was extended so that it could hold 47,000 for a cup tie against Liverpool, and further work would eventually lead to the capacity increasing to 60,000.
+During these very successful early years, Huddersfield's fan base increased, necessitating more capacity at their Leeds Road home.
+The terracing was extended so that it could hold 47,000 for a cup tie against Liverpool, and further work eventually led to the capacity increasing to 60,000.